 Across Frederick Road just north of the Subject Property is the Little Bennet Regional Park.
 The Application includes offsite amenities to meet the recreation requirements.
-The offsite amenities include a trail system, woodland, and a grill or firepit which accounts for less than thirty-five percent (35%) of the total supply points as shown in Table 3 below.
+The offsite amenities include a trail system, woodland, and a grill or firepit which accounts for less than thirty-five percent (35%) of the total supply points as shown in Table 3 of the Staff Report.
 The offsite amenities are also in close proximity to the Subject Property and within walking distance.